istio/istio.io/content/en/news/releases/1.5.x/announcing-1.5/change-notes/index.md

 - **Improved** stability of v2 telemetry pipeline.
 - **Added** alpha-level support for configurability in v2 telemetry.
 - **Added** support for populating AWS platform metadata in Envoy node metadata.
-- **Improved** Updated the Stackdriver adapter for Mixer to support configurable flush intervals for tracing data.
+- **Improved** Stackdriver adapter for Mixer to support configurable flush intervals for tracing data.
 - **Added** support for a headless collector service to the Jaeger addon.
 - **Fixed** `kubernetesenv` adapter to provide proper support for pods that contain a dot in their name.
 - **Improved** the Fluentd adapter for Mixer to provide millisecond-resolution in exported timestamps.